-The exact position and fit of the coals may be finely adjusted to give the most pleasing and random appearance.
+The exact position and fit of the pebbles may be finely adjusted to give the most pleasing and random appearance.

-Warning: Use only the coals supplied with the fire.
-When replacing the coals remove the old coals and discard them.
-Fit a complete set of coals of the correct type.
-Do not fit additional coals or any coals other than a genuine replacement set.
+Warning: Use only the pebbles supplied with the fire.
+When replacing the pebbles remove the old pebbles and discard them.
+Fit a complete set of pebbles of the correct type.
+Do not fit additional pebbles or any pebbles other than a genuine replacement set.

-This appliance uses fuel effect pieces containing Refractory Ceramic Fibres (R.C.F.), which are man-made vitreous silicate fibres.
-Excessive exposure to these materials may cause temporary irritation to eyes, skin and respiratory tract.
-Consequently, it makes sense to take care when handling these articles to ensure that the release of dust is kept to a minimum.
-To ensure that the release of fibres from these R.C.F. articles is kept to a minimum, during installation & servicing we recommend that you use a HEPA filtered vacuum to remove any dust and soot accumulated in and around the fire, before and after working on the fire.
-When replacing these articles we recommend that the replaced items are not broken up, but are sealed within a heavy duty polythene bag, clearly labelled as "RCF waste".
-This is not classified as "hazardous waste" and may be disposed of at a tipping site licensed for the disposal of industrial waste.
-Protective clothing is not required when handling these arrticles, but we do recommend you follow the normal hygiene rules of not smoking, eating or drinking in the work area, and always wash your hands before eating or drinking.
+To ensure that the release of fibres from these R.C.F (Refractory Ceramic Fibre) articles is kept to a minimum, during installation and servicing we recommend that you use a HEPA filtered vacuum to remove any dust accumulated in and around the appliance before and after working on the appliance.
+When replacing these articles we recommend that the replaced items are not broken up, but are sealed within heavy duty polythene bags, clearly labelled as "RCF waste".
+RCF waste is classed as a "stable", non reactive hazardous waste and may be disposed of at a landfill licensed to accept such waste Protective clothing is not required when handling these articles, but we recommend you follow the normal hygiene rules of not smoking, eating or drinking in the work area, and always wash your hands before eating or drinking.